-Figure 47: Four-storey, ground and up to three upper floors
+In premises, with a ground floor and up to three upper floors, served by more than one stairway, the layout shown in Figure 47 will be generally acceptable as long as the following apply:

-The layout shown in Figure 47 will be generally acceptable as long as the farthest point on all of the floors to the storey exit is within the overall suggested travel distance (see Table 2 on page 71).
+- The farthest point on all of the floors to the storey exit is within the overall suggested travel distance (see Table 3 on page 70). - The stairways and corridors that serve sleeping areas are protected routes. - Protected routes have 30-minute fireresisting construction and all doors onto